Introduction

 Assumptions, limitations, and good practice

-- Linear temperature effect (Nurse–Saul): The method assumes a linear relationship between temperature and hydration rate.
-At very high or very low temperatures, or with certain supplementary cementitious materials, an Arrhenius-based method may fit better.
+- Linear temperature effect: Nurse–Saul assumes a linear relation between temperature and hydration rate.
+At temperature extremes or with some binders, an Arrhenius-based method may represent behavior better.

 Frequently asked questions